-The late comedian would have turned 60 on Oct.
-5.
+The late comedian was born on October 5.

 On April 12, 2017, the world lost a funny one.
 Charlie Murphy, most known for his recurring role in Chappelle’s Show, passed away at age 57 from a battle with leukemia.
 The actor’s long resume included co-writing “Norbit” and “Vampire in Brooklyn” with his brother, Eddie Murphy.
 He appeared in films like Jungle Fever, Roll Bounce, and The Players Club.

 What would the world be without the comedic genius of Richard Pryor?
 The actor and comedian known for his roles in Lady Sings the Blues, Harlem Nights, Bustin’ Loose, Brewster’s Millions and many more, battled with multiple sclerosis since the ’90s.
 According to Today, the Illinois native became one of the highest paid stars in Hollywood after a long list of hit comedies and concert films in the ’70s and ’80s were record-breaking successes.
 Pryor became one of the first Black performers to have enough leverage to cut his own deals.
 He died of a heart attack on December 12, 2005 at age 65.